PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter09/Tutorial/README.md

 app.axis.y.ticks(8, ',')
 ```

-That’s it, the logarithmic scale provided more space between the dots, and you can finally distinguish most of them, as shown in _Figure 7_.
+That’s it, the logarithmic scale provides more space between the dots, and you can finally distinguish most of them, as shown in _Figure 7_.

 ![An improved chart using a logarithmic scale for the GDP per capita](./images/figure-7.png)

 _Figure 7 – An improved chart using a logarithmic scale for the GDP per capita.
-Code: `StepByStep/6-log-scale/`._
+Code: `StepByStep/6-log-scale/`_

-We now have a lot of context information in our chart, but nothing to give us any clue about which countries are represented by them.
-There are several ways we can improve it:
+We now have a lot of context information in our chart, but nothing to give us any clue about which countries are represented.
+There are a couple of ways we can improve it:

 * Using _tooltips_ that appear when the user hovers over a dot.
 The tooltip should include at least the name of the country.
 It could also include the country’s GDP and HDI data.
 * Applying _colors_ to the dots according to the continent they belong to.
-This would require that we also extract continent information from the data source and create a legend informing the continent represented by each color.
+This would require that we also extract continent information from the data source and create a legend showing the continent represented by each color.

 These steps will be implemented in the second part of this tutorial, after _Chapter 10_, which covers everything about colors in D3.
 If you think you already know how to do it, go ahead!
 Coding is the best way to learn.